 The reviewers agree that this is a well written manuscript presenting expertly conducted experiments.
 However, the primary concern is contribution.
 Both reviewers 1 and 3 raise this as an issue and I would like to give you the opportunity to revise the manuscript and address this concern.
 Additional minor points also require your attention, and I will direct you to the reviews included in this email for more detail.

 Response: We have the revised our manuscript in accordance with each reviewer’s suggestions.
-Specifically, we have updated the introduction (pg. xx) to highlight important methodological discrepancies between previous JOL reactivity studies which also used backward associates (see our response to Reviewer 1, comment 1), clarified our interpretation of backward pair reactivity (Reviewer 1, comment 4), clarified the discrepancies between previous comparisons of mixed/pure list reactivity (Reviewer 3, comment 1), and have addressed the importance of assessing reactivity effects for other types of related word pairs (backward and symmetrical associates) in isolation from standard forward associates (pg. xx; Reviewer 3, comment 1).
+Specifically, we have updated the introduction (pg. xx) to highlight important methodological discrepancies between previous JOL reactivity studies which also used backward associates (see our response to Reviewer 1, comment 1), clarified our interpretation of backward pair reactivity (Reviewer 1, comment 4), clarified the discrepancies between previous comparisons of mixed/pure list reactivity (Reviewer 3, comment 1), and addressed the importance of assessing reactivity effects for other types of related word pairs (backward and symmetrical associates) in isolation from standard forward associates (pg. xx; Reviewer 3, comment 1).
 In doing so, we believe that the novel contributions of our manuscript have now been strengthened.

-Additionally, while we understand the concern with contribution, we note that both Reviewers 1 and 3 each mentioned the importance of the replication aspect of our study, with Reviewer 1 going so far as to state that “the present paper is valuable for scientific advancement because it provides more evidence and more consistent evidence about the boundary conditions of JOL reactivity.”
-Further, a close reading of each reviewer’s comments suggests that only Reviewer 3 raised concerns about the contribution of our manuscript.
+Additionally, we note that both Reviewers 1 and 3 each mentioned the importance of the replication aspect of our study, with Reviewer 1 stating that “the present paper is valuable for scientific advancement because it provides more evidence and more consistent evidence about the boundary conditions of JOL reactivity.”
+Further, a close read of each reviewer’s comments indicated that only Reviewer 3 raised concerns about the contribution of our manuscript.
 Even so, Reviewer 3 was quick to note the value in our replication of existing reactivity patterns and extension to new list types (pure backward and pure symmetrical), given that relatively little work has explored JOL reactivity effects on pure lists.
 In our revised manuscript, we now highlight this replication aspect in the General Discussion (pg. xx), in addition to the previously mentioned changes.
+We therefore believe that our manuscript provides a substantive contribution to the literature and is theoretically informative regarding JOL reactivity.

 Reviewer: 1